 What Makes DIfficult Conversations DIfficult?

 Each of these moments carries a familiar tension.
-My heart beats faster.
-My stomach tightens.
-My mind is racing with a thousand “what ifs.”
-That feeling—the mix of anxiety, hesitation, and imagined catastrophe—is exactly what many may experience before a difficult conversation.
+The heart beats faster.
+The stomach tightens.
+The mind is racing with a thousand “what ifs”..
+The mix of anxiety, hesitation, and imagined catastrophe, is exactly what many may experience before a difficult conversation.

 But why?
 What makes some conversations feel effortless while others feel like crossing a minefield blindfolded?
 What makes certain feedback sessions or performance conversations feel dreadful?